 11. Visit the Pearl Harbor National Memorial

-Visiting the Pearl Harbor Visitor Center and taking a boat ride out to the USS Arizona Memorial is one of the best things to do on Oahu for free.
+Visiting the Pearl Harbor Visitor Center and taking a boat ride out to the USS Arizona Memorial is one of the best things to do in Honolulu.
 Pearl Harbor inspires sober reflection with a beautiful park, the Remembrance Circle, and views out onto the harbor.

 There is also a 75-minute program that includes a short documentary and boat trip out to the USS Arizona.
 Tickets are free, but during the pandemic should be reserved in advance (which requires a one-dollar fee).
 Check their website for current guidelines.

 Pearl Harbor is just 10 minutes north of the airport and 20 minutes from downtown by car.
 Be sure to bring your camera, sunscreen, and comfortable walking shoes.
 Larger bags are not allowed.
 Some visitors also bring flowers to drop into the sea to honor those who died.
 Although your visit to Pearl Harbor is free, the memories will be priceless and stay with you for your lifetime.

 12. Hike the Hanauma Bay Rim Trail

 When guests are looking for natural beauty but are sick of the beach, they go to Hanauma Bay Rim Trail.
 Hikers walk through a 3.9-mile loop where they encounter wonders like Hawaii Kai, Koko Crater, and the Hanauma Bay itself.
 The trail has an easy-to-moderate difficulty level, so it is accessible for children and elderly adults.
 You can complete this trail within 1.5 hours.